As an Amazon Associate I earn from qualifying purchases.

 Use whatever wire you have around the house for hanging your heart.
 Piercing it through from front to back and then twisting it around itself works well.
 For the curls, simply wrap the wire around a pencil.

 Alternately, you could punch some holes with a paper punch and use some jute twine, ribbon or string to hang and display your craft.

 Did you like this craft?
 I hope it will inspire you to try some cardboard crafting of your own.
 If your library carries it, check out Green Craft Magazine by Stampington & Company.
 I have no affiliation with Green Craft, but my library carries it and I find it a wonderful source for unique recycled crafts.
 If you can get your hands on a copy, it’s well worth the look.

 That’s it for today.
-I’d love to hear your comments or questions on this craft.
-Be sure to share them.
-Until next time…relax and take some time to enjoy crafting!
+I’d love to hear your comments or questions on this project.
+Until next time…